Multi-user MIMO: MIMO broadcast (MIMO BC)

 MIMO BC represents a MIMO downlink case where a single sender transmits to multiple receivers within the wireless network.
 Examples of advanced-transmit processing for MIMO BC are interference-aware precoding and SDMA-based downlink user scheduling.
 For advanced-transmit processing, qfz has to be known at the transmitter (CSIT).
 That is, knowledge of CSIT allows throughput improvement, and methods to obtain CSIT become of significant importance.
 MIMO BC systems have an outstanding advantage over point-to-point SU-MIMO systems, especially when the number of antennas at the transmitter, or AP, is larger than the number of antennas at each receiver (user).
 The categories of precoding techniques which may be used by MIMO BC include, one, those using dirty paper coding (DPC) and linear techniques and two, hybrid (analog and digital) techniques.
+Precoding may also be achieved through means of a so-called steering matrix, which can be applied in multiple configurations.

 MIMO MAC

 Conversely, the MIMO multiple-access-channel or MIMO MAC represents a MIMO uplink case in the multiple sender to single receiver wireless network.
 Examples of advanced receive processing for MIMO MAC are joint interference cancellation and SDMA-based uplink user scheduling.
 For advanced receive processing, the receiver has to know the channel state information at the receiver (CSIR).
 Knowing CSIR is generally easier than knowing CSIT.
 However, knowing CSIR costs a lot of uplink resources to transmit dedicated pilots from each user to the AP.
-MIMO MAC systems outperforms point-to-point MIMO systems especially when the number of receiver antennas at an AP is larger than the number of transmit antennas at each user.
+MIMO MAC systems outperform point-to-point MIMO systems especially when the number of receiver antennas at an AP is larger than the number of transmit antennas at each user.